 Enter your Business Entity File Number.
 This number can be obtained by running your business name through the Delaware Courts Trade Names Database.

-The minimum Delaware franchise tax is $175.
-Business who file after the March 1 deadline must pay a $200 penalty and 1.5% interest on the amount owed.
+The minimum Delaware franchise tax is $175.00.
+Businesses that file after the March 1 deadline must pay a $200.00 penalty and 1.5% interest on the amount owed.

 Hire employees and report them to the state.